Roundup: Stained glass by Kerry James Marshall, “Still I Rise” choreography, Black Liturgies, and more

 The poem addresses those who, with the status quo working in their favor, would tell the enslaved to stop complaining about the injustices being perpetuated against them, stop ruffling feathers and demanding change, and instead just sit back and be content with the way things are.

 The speaker of the poem responds with a defiant no; they and their fellow activists will stop agitating only when their cause is won.
 When the enslaver’s whip ceases to crack the air, and shackles no longer imprint themselves on ankles and wrists.
 When bloodhounds are no longer unleashed on freedom seekers, and children are no longer forcibly separated from their parents.
 When the country’s founding documents are scrubbed of their racism, and its legislation protects the rights of all Americans in equal measure.
-When the North Star guides home and the Great Lakes give passage to every last person out of bondage into liberation.
+When the North Star and the Great Lakes are no longer needed to guide people, and offer passage, out of bondage, because everyone is already home and free.

 Struck by its contemporary relevance, Detroit-born, Vancouver-based musical artist Khari Wendell McClelland adapted the above poem and set it to music.
 “I sing this song for all those who are living under tyranny, escaping tyranny, and searching for peace,” he wrote in a 2015 Facebook post sharing a demo video.